romualdr/ssh-tunnel/README.md

 # 🚇 ssh-tunnel

-macOS + ssh port forwarding - dependencies + simple = ssh-tunnel ✨
+macOS + ssh port forwarding + easy - dependencies = ssh-tunnel ✨

 No more command hassles.
 Easily manage multiple SSH tunnels (standard or dynamic) from your MacOS CLI.